Frequeently Asked Questions

 2:How do I adjust the Power Jet?

 Turn clockwise to get leaner.
 Turn counterclockwise to get richer.
-Each adjustment is 1/8 turn, Until gets strong top-end power.
+Each adjustment is 1/8 turn.

 3:How do I adjust the fuel assist circuit screw?